 National Coordination Office (NCO)

-Chris Weaver is the Acting Executive Director of USGCRP, serving in this role on assignment from EPA’s Office of Research and Development to the White House Office of Science and Technology Policy.
+Chris Weaver is a Senior Advisor for USGCRP, serving in this role on assignment from EPA’s Office of Research and Development to the White House Office of Science and Technology Policy.

 His background is as a climate scientist, with research spanning a diverse set of topics, including: the coupled dynamics of the atmospheric and terrestrial water cycles; observations and modeling of clouds and their role in the climate system; the importance of land use and land cover change in weather and climate; cross-scale interactions in the Earth system; and decision making under uncertainty, including the critical role of the social sciences in operationalizing scientific knowledge to meet societal needs.
 He received his Ph.D. from Scripps Institution of Oceanography and his undergraduate degree from Princeton University.